 Welcome on my website!

 The first part of my motto ‘as without, so within: where we are, is who we are’ is a variation on the well-known Hermetical saying ‘as above, so below’.
 The second part is inspired by the statement ‘who we are depends directly on where we are’ made by Duane Elgin (in his book The Living Universe).
 The fact that our lives are always completely embedded in the natural, cyclical environment, in the landscape, – a reality which has been collectively ignored for a long time in the Western world – has become my central source of inspiration.

 There is of course also a bodily dimension to the landscape.
 As Valerie Andrews has expressed it: ‘The land is truly the larger body that contains us; it is our second skin.’
 (A Passion for This Earth).
 Perhaps it is even better to say that the land is our first skin.
-In this respect the Irish philosopher and ‘modern mystic’ John Moriarty, who in the final years of his life lived on the Irish west coast (in a house with a direct view on the mountains), emphasized in an interview, that he did not think about the mountain, but with the mountain.
+In this respect, the Irish philosopher and ‘modern mystic’ John Moriarty – who lived most of life in remote mountainous areas in the west of Ireland – emphasized in an interview, that he did not think about the mountain, but with the mountain.
 In this way he expressed his reciprocal relationship with the surrounding natural world that many indigenous people have been familiar with and sometimes still are.
-This is what experiencing yourself as part of nature implies.
+This is what experiencing yourself as being a part of nature implies.
 Thomas Berry’s important insight that ‘the universe is not a collection of objects, but a communion of subjects’ points in the same direction.
 And the various scientific field theories (for instance, by Rupert Sheldrake and Ervin Laszlo), which are increasingly gaining ground in our time, also contribute a lot to turning the outer world into an inner world once again – a world we want to care for.